Home »

 Image created by Hywel Jenkins with ChatGPT4o

-We propose using Large Language Models as a potential solution.
-By leveraging LLMs, academics could alleviate some of the invisible labour, allowing them more time for research.
+We propose using Large Language Models as a potential solution to help alleviate some of the invisible labour, allowing them more time for research and non-work activities.

 Funded by UCL Research Culture, we are currently undertaking research to explore how LLMs can support academics in managing their invisible labour, ultimately creating a more equitable academic environment.
 Take part in our survey.